2025 Legislative and Community Priorities

 New Yorkers with brain injuries deserve to get the help they need from the time of their injury to the time they integrate back into their community.
 So many brain injury survivors and their families are left to their own devices to make decisions on continued services and care taking requirements.
-BIANYS is asking for a total of $1 million in the Executive Budget to address the needs of the brain injury survivor and caretakers.
+Including $1 million in the final budget will help those impacted by such traumatic changes get back on their feet.

 The 2011 Concussion Management Awareness Act should be updated to focus on identifying and implementing paths to achieve a successful return to education for all New York students that have sustained a concussion.
-These changes will address the current disparate nature of brain injury services and strengthen advisory and coordination channels.
+These changes will strengthen advisory and coordination channels.
+Proposed changes include:

 - Require academic Return-to-Learn policies such as having a student return to a full class schedule without academic adjustments or accommodations.